-Starting with version 3.22, Office Timeline supports grouping multiple tasks on a single row, which allows users to subdivide major activities or events into phases, organize tasks into categories, or simply save space to fit more items on the slide.
+Starting with version 3.22, the Office Timeline Add-in supports grouping multiple tasks on a single row, which allows users to subdivide major activities or events into phases, organize tasks into categories, or simply save space to fit more items on the slide.

 The following guide provides instructions and tips to help you make the most out of the Tasks-in-a-Row functionality.

 Read the full guide to learn how to get the most out of the new feature or click on any of the links above to skip to the section you’re most interested in.

 A) Grouping multiple tasks onto a single line

 Open or create a timeline and, from your slide, select two or more tasks that you wish to display on a single row.

 Then, click the Group button you will see enabled on the Style Pane, right at the top of the Task Options tab.

 Office Timeline will move all selected task bars onto the same row and automatically adjust text placements for a better fit on the graphic.
 This is a good time to double-check if all texts are discernible and, if needed, change colors or positions to improve visibility.

 B) Adding more tasks to an existing group

 Whenever you need to update or revise your timeline, you can quickly add more tasks to an existing group.
 To do so, select all items within the aligned sequence along with the new tasks you wish to move onto the same row, and then click Group.